gsalaman/simple_i2c/README.md

 ## First Debug Step:  RPI
 The first thing I needed to check was whether the joystick was working.
-Since I'm in arduino-land, my first thought was to tweak the driver I was using on an Uno for an I2C touchpot and see if it would talk to the joystick...but the Uno ruins at 5v and the joystick I have is 3.3.
-While I *could* translated the levels, I'd rather do this with a 3.3v system.
+Since I'm in arduino-land, my first thought was to tweak the driver I was using on an Uno for an I2C touchpot and see if it would talk to the joystick...but the Uno runs at 5v and the joystick I have is 3.3v.
+While I *could* translate the levels, I'd rather do this with a 3.3v system.

 Next thought:  use the Pi.
 It's 3.3v, and it's got decent command line tools for detecting addresses & doing reads and writes.
 So, hook that up, verify that it sees the device (default address 0x20), and I can do reads and writes of the horizontal and